openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : REQUIRED.
 JSON String or JSON object that MUST contain a single Verifiable Presentation or an array of JSON Strings and JSON objects each of them containing a Verifiable Presentations.
 Each Verifiable Presentation MUST be represented as a JSON string (that is a Base64url encoded value) or a JSON object depending on a format as defined in Annex E of [@!OpenID.VCI].
 When a single Verifiable Presentation is returned, the array syntax MUST NOT be used.
 If Appendix E of [@!OpenID.VCI] defines a rule for encoding the respective Credential format in the Credential Response, this rules MUST also be followed when encoding credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a Credential format is already represented as a JSON object or a JSON string.

 `presentation_submission`:
 : REQUIRED.
-The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the identifier of the `input_descriptor` element in the corresponding request to the respective Verifiable Presentations within the VP Token.
-The root of the path expressions in the descriptor map is the respective Verifiable Presentation, pointing to the respective Verifiable Credentials.
+The `presentation_submission` element as defined in [@!DIF.PresentationExchange].
+It contains mappings between the requested Credentials and where to find them within the returned VP Token.
+This is expressed via elements in the `descriptor_map` array, known as Input Descriptor Map Objects.
+These objects contain a field called `path`, which, for this specification, MUST have the value `$` (top level root path) when only one Verifiable Presentation is contained in the VP Token, and MUST have the value `$[n]` (indexed path from root) when there are multiple Verifiable Presentations, where `n` is the index to select.
+The `path_nested` object inside an Input Descriptor Map Object is used to describe how to find a returned Credential within a Verifiable Presentation, and the value of the `path` field in it will ultimately depend on the credential format.
+Non-normative examples can be found further in this section.

 Other parameters, such as `state` or `code` (from [@!RFC6749]), or `id_token` (from [@!OpenID.Core]), and `iss` (from [@RFC9207]) MAY be included in the response as defined in the respective specifications.

 The `presentation_submission` element MUST be included as a separate response parameter alongside the vp_token.
 Clients MUST ignore any `presentation_submission` element included inside a VP.

 Including the `presentation_submission` parameter as a separate response parameter allows the Wallet to provide the Verifier with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the Credential formats that do not allow for the direct inclusion of `presentation_submission` parameters inside a Credential itself.

-In case the Wallet returns a single Verifiable Presentation in the VP Token, the `descriptor_map` would then contain a simple path expression "$".

 The following is an example response to a request of a response type `vp_token`, where the `presentation_submission` is a separate response parameter: